 During the 19th century, the city’s population continued to expand with a variety of ethnic groups from Europe, the majority of which were Irish, German and Jewish.
 Albany became a city of craftsmen and limited manufacture with politics playing an ever-vital role in the community.

 Among those for whom politics was more than a passing phase was Martin Van Buren.
 He was the founder of the Albany Regency, the first political machine and he went on to become president of the United States.
-Holding elective office was Ira Harris and behind the scenes was politician and publisher Thurlow Weed.
-Among the Governors of New York spanning the 19th and 20th centuries who advanced to the presidency, in addition to Van Buren were: Grover Cleveland, Theodore Roosevelt and Franklin Roosevelt.
-Not a governor, but a U.S. president whose gravesite is located in Albany Rural Cemetery, was Chester A. Arthur.
+In holding elective office was Ira Harris and behind the scene politician and publisher Thurlow Weed.
+In addition to Van Buren spanning the 19th and 20th centuries among the governors who advanced to the presidency were Grover Cleveland, Theodore and Franklin Roosevelt.
+Not a governor, but U.S. president whose gravesite is located in Albany Rural Cemetery, was Chester A. Arthur.
 Although Governor Charles Evans Hughes did not become president, he served as Chief Justice of the U.S. Supreme Court.

 Prior to the Civil War abolitionists were active in the city.
 In the forefront was African-American Stephen Myers who was the “conductor” of the Albany stop on the Underground Railroad.
 With the outbreak of war, Albany again served as a major supply center, providing men for battle through the 25th regiment, Burgesses Corps, Albany Zouaves, the 3rd, 10th, 43rd, and 91st regiments.
 In 1864 the Army Relief Bazaar held in Academy Park raised approximately $82,000 to assist the Union.